This article is joint work with Professor of Engineering John Newhook of Dalhousie University in Halifax.

 Since we began our collaboration during the winter of 2013-2014, John Newhook and I have been compiling normative data on brushing, John in Nova Scotia and the Maritimes and myself largely in Ontario and occasionally in Saskatchewan.
 We felt that this work was important since the few studies of brushing performance of which we were aware had very small sample sizes and had predominantly illustrated the performance of male athletes.

-Since our initial trials in February 2014, John and I have together recorded thousands of bouts for approximately 750 athletes across Canada.
+Since our initial trials in February 2014, John and I have together recorded over 2500 bouts for approximately 775 athletes across Canada.
 Many of these are Junior-aged athletes that we have worked with multiple times through annual high-performance camps, but we have also worked with younger athletes and with high-performance athletes who play on the Tour.
 As a result, from our study we have a solid understanding of average, above-average, and below-average brushing performance for athletes at every LTCD stage.

 In this article, the 15th in our Technical Coach Series and published in May 2019, we analyze the results from two prior studies of brushing performance from the literature: one from Bradley (2009) and the other from Marmo, Buckingham, and Blackford at the University of Edinburgh (2006).